Xingwei-Warwick/Set-Aligning-Event-Temporal-Graph-Generation/README.md

 # Set-Aligning-Event-Temporal-Graph-Generation
 This is the repository of the experimental code and data of "Set-Aligning Framework for Auto-Regressive Event Temporal Graph Generation" (NAACL 2024)

+To repoduce the SAF results, follow the steps below one-by-one.

 ## Prepare the dataset
 Download the NYT corpus and save it as *NYT_annotated* under this directory